josiahgray12/Gridcoin-Research/README.md

 What is this fork?
 =================

+tldr; replace BOINC with custom platform to allow anyone to pay for access to computing power, cap amount of coins that will be produced, add focus for use outside of transaction for compute power.

 This fork is a project I have begun to work on in order to make Gridcoin (see below) a more practical cryptocurrency.
 To add protocols legitimizing its use as a store of value, and to update the source code to include some of the new improvements of other cryptocurrencies.

 Gridcoin's innovation at the intersection of distributed computing and blockchain is underutilized in its current application.
 Limiting the use of its computing power to BOINC projects is not a good use of the potential.